willegan/getvero.github.io/_articles/what-is-a-behavioral-campaign.md

 ![{{ site.data.screenshots.vero.campaign.series['title'] }}]({{ site.data.screenshots.vero.campaign.series['image'] }})

 1. *"Welcome to Vero"* -
 This message is the first message of this series.
-It is set to deploy immediately.
+It is set in this example to deploy immediately.

 2. *"Need a Hand installing our trac..."* -
 This message will deploy 1 day after the last message (step 1 - *"Welcome to Vero"*) to the segment that is selected in step 1 if they also qualify for the conditions listed within this step.

 3. *"How You can Use Lifecycle Email..."* -
-This message will deploy 2 days after the last message (step 2 - *"Need a Hand installing our trac..."*) to the segment that qualifies for the previous step, and also meets any additional conditions listed within this segment.
+This message will deploy 2 days after the last message (step 2 - *"Need a Hand installing our trac..."*) to the segment that qualifies for the previous step, and also meets any additional conditions listed within this segment or campaign.